yosaddis/Book-store-react/README.md

 - [x] Add all necessary components.
 - [x] Add routing.
 - [x] Add Redux to the project.
+- [x] Use API to get and add Books.

 #Live Demo [Coming soon](#)